-Colours and Layers
+Colors and Layers

-Normally all output is drawn with the colour set to 'By Layer'.
-This lets you assign different colours to the output layers, to see that the panel is correctly split into the different layers.
+Normally all output is drawn with the color set to 'By Layer'.
+This lets you assign different colors to the output layers, to see that the panel is correctly split into the different layers.
 If you need to suppress a layer, just give it a blank layer name.